availproject/avail/avail-js/readme.md

 ## Introduction

-The simplest way to interact with the avail chain.
+The simplest ways to interact with the avail network.

 ## Installation